Lady Bug (video game)

-is a maze chase video game produced by Universal and released for arcades in 1981.
-Its gameplay is similar to Pac-Man, with the primary addition to the formula being gates that change the layout of the maze when used, adding an element of strategy to the genre.
-The arcade original was relatively obscure, but the game found wider recognition and success as a launch title for the ColecoVision console.
+is a 1981 maze chase video game developed and published by Universal for arcades.
+Its gameplay is similar to Pac-Man, with the primary addition of gates that change the layout of the maze, adding an element of strategy to the genre.
+The arcade original was relatively obscure, but the game had wider recognition and success as a launch game for the ColecoVision console.

 Gameplay

-The goal of Lady Bug is to eat all "flowers," hearts, and letters in the maze while avoiding other insects.
-The player is represented by a red, yellow, and green character resembling a ladybug while the enemy insects' appearance varies by level.
-The border of the maze acts as timer, with each circuit signaling the release of an enemy insect from the central area, up to (generally) a maximum of four.
+The goal of Lady Bug is to eat all flowers, hearts, and letters in the maze while avoiding other insects.
+The player is represented by a red, yellow, and green character resembling a ladybug and the enemy insects' appearance varies by level.
+The border of the maze acts as timer, with each circuit signaling the release of an enemy insect from the central area, up to generally a maximum of four.
 The speed of the circuit increases on stages 2 and 5.

-There are eight different enemy insects — a different insect is introduced on each of the first eight levels.
+There are eight different enemy insects, and a different one is introduced on each of the first eight levels.
 Beginning on level 9, each level has four different enemies.

 Unlike Pac-Man, the player can alter the layout of the maze by shifting any of the twenty green gates.
 It is not possible to completely isolate a portion of the maze through gate-shifting.

-When the fourth enemy insect enters the maze, the central area will show a level-specific vegetable.
-Eating a vegetable gives the player bonus points and immobilizes the enemy insects for several seconds, though touching them is still lethal.
-The randomly placed skull icons are lethal to ladybugs and enemy insects.
-An enemy insect who dies returns to the central area.
-Once a vegetable is eaten, the central area will remain empty unless an enemy insect dies and is re-released, revealing a new vegetable.
-A ladybug who dies will shrink from view and be briefly replaced with icons resembling the stereotypical wings and halo of an angel.

-The colors of the hearts and letters cycle through a short red, a middling yellow, and a longer blue.
-The point values are as follows: